 Whatever its origins, the bubble tea craze of the late 80s spread to nearby China and Hong Kong in the early 90s.
 Japan caught on in the late 90’s as well.
 Vietnam saw the rise of bubble tea shops in 2002.
 With Taiwanese bringing their favourite drinks to expat communities in other countries, it wouldn’t be long before it made its way around the world.

-The USA welcomed its first bubble tea shop in 2000 when Alan Yu and Marvin Cheng opened Lollicup in San Gabriel, California.
+Bubble tea first appeared in the USA in San Gabriel Valley in the 1990s, finding greater popularity in 2000 when Alan Yu and Marvin Cheng opened Lollicup in San Gabriel, California.
 They had over 60 stores by 2006.
 This was followed up by a slew of other brands such as Quickly in 2002, Fantasia Coffee and Tea in 2005, and Chatime in 2006.
 Many others followed.
 Early brands, which used syrup and instant powders were soon eclipsed by more ‘authentic’ boba tea shops using real teas and flavours.
 As bubble tea culture grew, a divide formed, with the west coast calling it ‘boba tea’, and the east coast opting for ‘bubble tea’.

 Chatime, the world’s largest bubble tea company, started up in 2005 in Taiwan, and opened its first shop in California in 2006.
 The first shop in Australia opened in 2009, where it became a massive success, and now has over 70 stores.
 The first Malaysian store opened in 2010, and the country now accounts for almost half Chatime’s revenue.
 In fact, Air Asia became the first airline to serve in-flight bubble tea in 2012.
 Now, there are Chatime stores in 38 countries and counting.
 Chatime is the first and only publicly listed bubble tea company in Taiwan.